Software Development Scientist

 Are you an ambitious software developer looking for your next challenge?
 Do you have a background in high performance scientific computing?
 Do you want to further your career in one of the UK’s leading research-intensive Universities?

 The School of Earth & Environment (SEE) is seeking to appoint a Software Development Scientist within the Centre for Environmental Modelling and Computation (CEMAC).
 CEMAC is an established research computing centre within SEE which aims to substantially enhance the School’s research, teaching, impact and outreach capabilities, related to computer modelling, data analysis and visualisation.
-The successful candidate will join growing team of approximately ten software developers and specialist research computing scientists already working on a broad range of scientific computing projects across the School.
+The successful candidate would join growing team of approximately 10 software developers and specialist research computing scientists already working on a broad range of scientific computing projects across the School.

 The role will include developing and maintaining several key modelling tools and analysis codes, contributing to progressing scientific understanding of a large range of Environmental science problems.
 You will have the opportunity to work on a wide variety of scientific codes and to contribute to the scientific development of the research strategy of the School.